ampify-io/duda-docs/docs/Amp_inadequate.md

 To exclude a popup from a page, edit the HTML of the element that opens the popup (e.g. a button).
 Add a new attribute: _"popup_amp_exclude"_.

-The change only affects the specific instance of the popup - if it loads from other buttons of the page, the CSS will most likely not change.
+The change affects the specific instance of the popup, so if a popup is opened from multiple buttons on the page - make sure to add the "popup_amp_exclude" attribute to all of them for the CSS payload to be removed.
 Similarly, if the popup is available from other pages - it will open as a popup in those pages.
 <img className="higher" width='600px' src={useBaseUrl('popup_amp_exclude.png')} />

 After the change, republish the site and update the AMP page to see if it turns valid.